C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: C-numbers and C-polynomials

-\end{enumerate} \end{remark} If we take in (\ref{eqt2.24}) for $f$ the function $\beta(t)=t/(e^{t}-1)$ (see \hyperref[nota2]{Notations.2}), we get, according to \Cref{rem2.1}, for all $n\geq 1$ Therefore $P_{\beta,n}(x)=x^{n}$, and by comparing formulas (\ref{eqt2.23}) and (\ref{eqt2.24}), we notice that the P-polynomials $P_{f,n}(x)$ generalize the simple power $x^n$, which justifies the choice of the letter \qq{P} in the notation of these polynomials.
-To get familiar with this generalization, we prefer to denote these type of polynomials by
+By considering the function $\beta(t)=\frac{t}{e^{t}-1}$ as $f$ in (\ref{eqt2.24}), and in accordance with \Cref{rem2.1} and (\ref{eqt2.23}), we obtain for all $n\geq 1$: This result implies that $P_{\beta,n}(x)=x^{n}$.
+A comparison of Equations (\ref{eqt2.23}) and (\ref{eqt2.24}) reveals that the P-polynomials $P_{f,n}(x)$ generalize the simple powers $x^n$.
+This remark justifies the choice of the letter \qq{P} in the notation of these polynomials.
+In order to become familiar with this generalization, we prefer to represent these polynomials using the following notation:

-with $x^{(n,\beta)}=x^n$.
-Starting from this remark, we got the inspiration that the theory of the Hurwitz zeta function, initially developed from the study of Bernoulli polynomials, can be reproduced in a general way by studying at the same time, the properties of the C-polynomials $C_{f,n}(x)$ (which generalize those of Bernoulli) and the P-polynomials $x^{(n,f)}$ (which generalize the monomials $x^n$).
-The first thing that came to our mind was to establish a formula that calculates the finite sum over $j$ of the terms $j^{(n,f)}$ (see the next Subsection \ref{subsec2.4}).
-But, the more difficult question was how to define and study a function of complex variables $P_{f}(s,z)$ which, for $(z,s)=(x,n)\in\mathbb{R}\times\mathbb{Z}_{\geq0}$, coincides with the P-polynomial $x^{(n,f)}$, that is $P_{f}(x,n)=P_{f,n}(x)=x^{(n,f)}$.
-We will later in \Cref{sec3} denote this function by $s^{(z,f)}$, and will use it in \Cref{sec4} to generalize the hurwitz zeta function.\\
+where $x^{(n,\beta)}=x^n$.
+Motivated by this observation, we propose that the theory of the Hurwitz zeta function, initially developed through the study of Bernoulli polynomials, can be generalized by examining the properties of the C-polynomials $C_{f,n}(x)$ (which generalize Bernoulli polynomials) and the P-polynomials $x^{(n,f)}$ (which generalize the monomials $x^n$).

+The first step involves establishing a formula for calculating the finite sum of the terms $j^{(n,f)}$ over $j$ (refer to Subsection \ref{subsec2.4}).
+However, a more challenging task is to define and study a function of complex variables $P_{f}(s,z)$, such that for $(z,s):=(x,n)\in\mathbb{R}\times\mathbb{Z}_{\geq0}$, it coincides with the P-polynomial $x^{(n,f)}$.
+In other words, $P_{f}(x,n)=P_{f,n}(x)=x^{(n,f)}$.
+In \Cref{sec3}, we will denote this function as $s^{(z,f)}$ and use it in \Cref{sec4} to generalize the Hurwitz zeta function.

-We conclude this \Cref{sec2} by generalizing the three famous formulas, namely the Faulhaber's formula, the multiplication formulas (or the distribution formula) and finally the Euler-Maclaurin formula.
+We conclude this \Cref{sec2} by generalizing the three prominent formulas: namely, Faulhaber's formula, the multiplication formulas (also referred to as the distribution formula), and, finally, the Euler-Maclaurin formula.